crys-cross/ethernaut-attacks/README.md

 - Break the contract by making the owner unable to withdraw to pass this level.

 #### SOLUTION:
--   deploy AttackDenial.sol using deployAttackDenial.ts to goerli network.
+-   Player can mess up the contracts withdraw function with the call since it does not have checks for gas limit thus it can activate another contracts receive() function and making it unable for the owner to withdraw.
+Just make the maliscious contract the partner.
+Deploy AttackDenial.sol using deployAttackDenial.ts to goerli network.
 After deployment put address of deployed library and other needed addresses in AttackDenial.ts and run script in goerli.

 #### FILES:
 -   AttackDenial.sol - contract